hyperledger-archives/aries-framework-go/docs/vc_wallet.md

 The aries verifiable credential wallet provides various verifiable credentials operations based on universal wallet specifications like issue, prove, verify, derive etc.
 Refer data models and interfaces sections below for more details.

+#### DIDComm Operations
+The aries verifiable credential wallet provides various DIDComm operations to perform secured exchange of credentials and other metadata between wallet and issuer/relying party.

 ## Creating and Updating Wallet Profiles
 * A wallet profile with local KMS can be created by providing passphrase or secret lock service option.